Indoor Shooting Range Policies & Rules

-All guns are to be secured in a case or bag, unless otherwise directed by Florida Firearms Academy Staff.
+- All guns and rifles must be secured in a case or bag unless otherwise directed by a Florida Firearms Academy associate.

-We will check your ammunition, every time.
-We do not allow reloads on this range.
+- We will check your ammunition every time.

-Lead is toxic.
-Ladies, If you are pregnant or think you might be, you should not be in the range.
+- Lead is toxic.
+Ladies, If you are pregnant, or think you might be, you should not be in the range.
 LEAD IS IRREVERSIBLY HAZARDOUS TO YOUR BABY!
 No eating or drinking on the range.
-When you are done shooting, wash your hands.
+When you are done shooting we request that you wash your hands.

-- Florida Firearms Academy has the final say in determining appropriate safe gun handling, proper ammunition, rate of fire, appropriate behavior, appropriate dress or if there is a suspicion of any one under the influence of drugs and/or alcohol.
-Failure to comply with any of our rules will result in a warning or an immediate ejection or revocation of your membership.
-Failure to comply with an ejection and you get to meet a Hillsborough County Sheriff Deputy, or two. – Failure to comply with an ejection is legally viewed as trespassing- if you have a firearm with you, then it is felony trespassing with a deadly weapon.
+- Florida Firearms Academy has the final say in determining appropriate safe gun handling, proper ammunition, rate of fire, appropriate behavior, appropriate dress or there is a suspicion of any one under the influence of drugs and/or alcohol.
+Failure to comply with an ejection will result with you meeting a Hillsborough County Sheriff Deputy, or two...

 - Always keep the gun pointed in a safe direction.
 Loaded or not!
 Maintain muzzle awareness.
-We are not safe directions… neither are you.
+We are not a safe direction... neither are you, or any other person.

 - Keep your finger off the trigger, unless you are going to shoot.

 - Keep your gun unloaded until ready to shoot.